brettbuddin/victor/README.md

 We use Victor as the backbone of our bot, Virbot, within our team Campfire at Virb (http://virb.com).

+### Supported Services

+Currently I only have an adapter written for [Campfire](https://campfirenow.com/), however more are to come.
+Writing an adapter for your favorite service is a good way to contribute to the project :wink:.

 ### Making Him Your Own

 Victor is more of a framework for constructing your own bot so he doesn't do a whole lot out-of-the-box.
 I'll be adding more default behavior to him as time progresses.
 You can use the programs located in `examples/` as starting points to create your own executable.